What do you “really” know about your mattress?

-Your mattress is your best friend, there to comfort you in the evening, help you rest throughout the night and greet you as wake up, refreshed and ready to take on another day.
+If you think about it, your mattress is your best friend, there to comfort you in the evening, help you rest throughout the night and greet you as you wake up, refreshed and ready to take on another day.
 But let’s face it, your BMF (Best Mattress Friend) was probably chosen based on looks (quilt fabric on the top), luxury and price.
-Mom’s old saying, “It’s what’s inside that counts” may not have been top of mind when you bought it.
+Mom’s favorite saying, “It’s what’s inside that counts” may not have been top of mind when you bought it.

 Mattresses today are built with high-tech components and designed to provide the superior support and comfort your body needs to relax and rest.
 Relieving pressure points, controlling temperature fluctuations and minimizing partner disturbance are just a few of things your mattress should be working hard at while you sleep.